bart0sh/enhancements/keps/sig-cluster-lifecycle/kubeadm/20190506-kubeadm-machine-output.md

   * `jsonpath-file`

 The natural path to such parity would be to use the same mechanism in kubeadm as used by kubectl, the API machinery package `k8s.io/cli-runtime/pkg/printers`.
 However, the printers require input objects of type `runtime.Object`.

-Creating new or converting existing kubeadm objects to Kubernetes API-style objects has the immediate effect of introducing versioned output to kubeadm.
-It's the shared opinion of the authors of this KEP that versioned output should be a non-goal.
-This does not indicate an opinion on the value of versioned output, but rather acknowledges that such a design decision requires a much broader discussion.

 ##### jq
 The program [`jq`](https://stedolan.github.io/jq/) is a performant, command-line solution for parsing and manipulating JSON.